 There are just so many amazing technology advances today to aid the average church musician.
 You can get the original multitrack stems from the best recordings of modern worship music and do everything from rehearse with them, sweeten a live set with them, or fill an empty band spot with them.
 I applaud all of these and actually currently employ them in worship settings.
 However, how we lead our modern worship musician requires us to ask a couple questions.
 Are we dumbing-down our ability to lead by relying too much on tech and not enough on musical skill?
 Are we using musicians to fill a slot in a machine rather than inspiring them to create?

 Your guitarist volunteers each week for your worship team.
 He’s got a day job.
 He buys his own gear.
 Little time is left after his family obligations so we tell him exactly what to play and provide the pedals and even proper delay and chorus settings to mimic the tracks we downloads.
 It surely helps him execute something predictably accurate and without error.
 But, you might be boring the musician—the one that has skill and talent—to death.
-You might be allowing passable talent to be a part of your team, keeping them from aspiring to personal excellence.
+You might be allowing passable talent your team, keeping them from aspiring to personal excellence.

 11 comments